MISSION

 What we do.

-- Plan, teach, assess, and evaluate to inform instructional practices through the use of the 4 critical questions.
+- Plan, teach, assess, and evaluate to inform instructional practices through the use of the four critical questions.

 - Incorporate problem-solving and innovation in teaching and learning.